steve3535/gitlab-university/day-3/1-cache.md

 3. Use the branch name as the cache key, so each branch has its own cache

 ## Step 2: Updating Our Pipeline with Caching
+### Important:
+* we dont have any central cache such as a database or a S3 bucket.
+The cache is not *distributed*: the cache scope is the runner, i.e. each runner manages a its own cache.
+  Henceforth, when tagging our pipeline jobs, we should ensure to use consistently the same runner.
+* while using cache, we can avoid using artifacts for external dependencies.
+* wile using cache, jobs within the same stage have a mutual exclusive access to the cache.

 Let's integrate caching into our full Gatsby pipeline:

 ```yaml